kittykatattack/ga/README.md

   loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
 - Yes, Ga is mobile friendly!
-- Yes, Ga is only 6k compressed and gzipped!
+- Yes, Ga is only 6k minified and gzipped!

 Coming very soon (this will be in new file called plugins.js):